olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 ---
 layout: post
-title:  A concept for memory-safe GC opt-out with non-escaping variables
+title:  A concept for memory-safe opt-out of GC with locality kinds
 date:   2021-04-08
 categories: programming
 ---